aheissenberger/gatsby-starter-netlify-cms/src/content/sections/about/index.md

 facts:
   - description: >-
       CONDA launched its crowdinvesting platform in 2013.
-The blockchain infrastructure presented is the logical step for bringing crowdfinancing to the next level by utilizing the most efficient technology, supported by our experienced team and partners.
+The blockchain infrastructure presented the logical step for bringing crowdfinancing to the next level by utilizing the most efficient technology, supported by our experienced team and partners.
     heading: Experience
     image: /img/chart.png